tunerok/hexmac/README.md

 - Memory slices — open large files without loading them entirely into RAM
 - Virtual viewport scrolling with row cache, overscan, and background prefetch
 - In-place save without temporary files; Save As streams through a bounded buffer
-- In-place byte editing with undo/redo
+- New empty document and in-place byte editing with undo/redo
 - Configurable bytes per row: 8, 16, 24, or 32
 - Text column with multiple encodings: ASCII, UTF-8, UTF-16 LE/BE, Latin-1, Windows-1252, Mac Roman
 - Copy selection as hex, fill/clear selected bytes, show selection as binary
+- Save selection as raw binary (`.bin`) or hex text (`.hex`)
 - Color highlights with navigation in the Inspector panel
 - Status bar with offset, file size, bytes-per-row, and encoding controls
+- Default text encoding in **Settings** (⌘,)

 ### Workspace
 - Tabbed editor groups (VS Code–style layout)
 - Split panes horizontally or vertically
 - Drag-and-drop to open files
-- Side-by-side binary comparison with diff minimap and linked scrolling
+- Side-by-side binary comparison with color-coded diff, minimap, and linked scrolling
+- **Compare with…** from a tab context menu to diff against another open file

 ### Analysis tools
 - **Find** — search by hex pattern or ASCII text across the file or selection
 - **Hash** — MD5, SHA-1, SHA-224/256/384/512 (file or selection)
 - **CRC** — CRC-8/16/32 with 60+ industry presets (Modbus, USB, AUTOSAR, ISO-HDLC, …) and custom parameters
-- **Histogram** — byte frequency distribution for the file or selection
+- **Histogram** — byte frequency distribution for the file or selection; export as PNG or JPEG
-- **Inspector** — offset, length, binary view, integer interpretations (LE/BE)
+- **Inspector** — offset, length, binary view, integer interpretations (LE/BE, `int8_t` … `uint64_t`)

 ### Built-in terminal
-Scriptable command line inside each document pane.
+Scriptable command line in the panel below the editor (active document pane).
+Disabled in comparison panes.
 Type `help` for the full reference.

 | Command | Description |
 |---------|-------------|